blualg/m-ovito/doc/manual/reference/pipelines/modifiers/bin_and_reduce.rst

   The modifier can calculate the dislocation density in each grid cell.
 The local dislocation density is expressed in units of 1/length\ :sup:`2`.
 When projecting to a 1- or 2-dimensional binning grid, the dislocation density is still calculated from the 3-dimensional cell volume and dislocation lines.
+  Note, this mode is restricted to orthogonal and axis-aligned simulation cells.

   The local dislocation density in each grid cell is calculated using the method described in section 2 of this paper: